 Physicians are responsible for providing all covered services described in Section VI as medically necessary and appropriate.
-PCPs are responsible for ensuring that their members receive EPSDT services and immunizations according to the periodicity schedule with which they have been provided.
+PCPs are responsible for ensuring that their

 ASIIS

 The State of Arizona (ARS 36-135 and AAC R9-6-706 and R9-6-707) requires that immunizations administered to children covered by AHCCCS be reported to the Arizona State Health Department ASIIS system.
 ASIIS - which stands for the Arizona State Immunization Information System - requires that all immunizations are reported at least monthly, and it is recommended that high volume immunization providers report more frequently.
 Your office can report to ASIIS electronically or by paper, and ASIIS can also accept data exports from a patient management/billing system.
 Training by ADHS is provided free of charge.
 While the law does not require reporting of adult immunizations, ASIIS recommends doing so.